Professional Grilled Prime Rib - perfect everytime.

 Step 4:

-Remove the roast from the grill (or your oven).
+Remove the cooked roast from the grill (or your oven).

 Re-orient the meat to it's original bone down position and begin slicing across the grain as you would normal roasts.